 The OJ Snyder Memorial Library is located on the first and second floors of Evans Hall.
-It houses computers to support use of the PCOM Digital Library, print collections, a reading room, group study rooms, database center, and study space.
+It houses computers to support use of the PCOM Digital Library, a small print collection, reading room, group study rooms, database center, and study space.